solo-coder13/SummaEase-Text-And-Speech-Summarizer-using-LLM/GUI/Readme.md

-# LinguoCheck
+# SummaEase

-LinguoCheck is a NLP (Natural Language Processing) project designed to perform various linguistic checks and corrections.
+SummaEase is a NLP (Natural Language Processing) project designed to perform various linguistic checks and corrections.
 It utilizes Python for modeling, incorporating the TextBlob library for NLP tasks.
 Additionally, it includes a Flask backend for the front end developed with HTML and CSS.
 It also uses Bootstrap for easing up the development work.

 ## Features